EricDEmery/SQL-Heros/pseudocode.md

 ### Must Have ###

+- Connection to the database
--CRUD operations to add, delete, update, and views items in the database
+- CRUD operations to add, delete, update, and views items in the database

 ## Functional ##